life-zl/quarkus-test/README.md

 # quarkus-test

-This project uses Quarkus, the Kotlin Framework.
+This project uses Quarkus, the Kotlin Framework(JDK17), and use MockWebServer to test my logic

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .